open-ephys/bonsai-onix1-docs/articles/tutorials/tune-readsize.md

 context of your particular data sources and computer specifications in order to achieve the fastest possible response times for closed-loop experiments.
 In most situations, sub-200 microsecond closed-loop response times can be achieved.

+<-- why don't the write operations matter? i.e. i understand we tune the read to get better read/write (closed-loop) -->

 > [!NOTE]
 > Performance will vary based on your computer's capabilities and your results